Go: Templates

 This ought to be the first thing you learn, but it’s buried in a

-minor section of the text/template
+minor section of the text/template docs halfway down the

 page, after you’ve covered such things as multi-way equality tests in